 “We have a research and development office that is entirely female led,” noted Haynes.
 “They are not in that job because they are women.
 They are in that job because they are awesome at what they do.”

-For his part, Cameron said: “We are definitely leading on being accepting of different backgrounds.
+Said Cameron: “We are definitely leading on being accepting of different backgrounds.
 We assume there are great minds all over the world.”
 Nevertheless, Voyage has a long way to go.
-“The team is not diverse enough,” acknowledged Cameron.
+“The team is not diverse enough,” he acknowledged.
 “I would not put us up as a shining beacon of amazingness.”

 Did you know?